robertopauletto/javascript/README.md

   <a name="references--disallow-var"></a><a name="2.2"></a>
   - [2.2](#references--disallow-var) If you must reassign references, use `let` instead of `var`. eslint: [`no-var`](https://eslint.org/docs/rules/no-var)

-    > Why? `let` is block-scoped rather than function-scoped like `var`.
+    > Perchè? `let` is block-scoped rather than function-scoped like `var`.

     ```javascript
-    // bad
+    // male
     var count = 1;
     if (true) {
       count += 1;
     }

-    // good, use the let.
+    // bene, use the let.
     let count = 1;
     if (true) {
       count += 1;